DBA Act

 In our article, we explain how you, as a client, can avoid accidentally placing a freelancer in a disguised employment relationship.
 We also discuss the consequences of a fictitious employment relationship for your organization.
 Additionally, we provide insight into the criteria you can use to determine if there is a case of false self-employment.

-The enforcement moratorium on the DBA Law will end on January 1, 2025, which has caused concern in the market.
-Some companies have become hesitant to work with freelancers as a result.
-The government is aware of this and has passed several motions to ensure a "soft landing" and risk-based enforcement.
+Since January 1, 2025, the enforcement moratorium on the DBA Act has been lifted, which caused considerable concern in the market.
+Some companies became hesitant to work with freelancers as a result.
+The Dutch Tax Authority started with a "soft landing" approach and a risk-based enforcement strategy, which continues into 2026.

 How can I determine the right employment relationship with workers in my organisation?